aly-wu/BeMusic/README.md

     createArrayImgLabels() - Initialized the ArrayList<JLabel> used to wrangle image display.

-    getImage(JLabel label ,String link) - Sets the label to display the image at the link.
+    getImage(JLabel label, String link) - Sets the label to display the image at the link.